MichielsenM/FOAM/paper/paper.md

 # Acknowledgements

 The research leading to the development of this package has received funding from the Research Foundation Flanders (FWO) by means of a PhD scholarship to MM under project No. 11F7120N.
+MM is grateful to T. Van Reeth for his help concerning the scaling of g-modes with rotation.

 # References